cloud-gov/cg-deploy-credhub/secrets.md

 1. Remaining `cg-deploy-bosh` merged secrets + yaml in `*-bosh-*.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. Remaining `cg-deploy-concourse` merged secrets + yaml in `concourse-tooling-*.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. Remaining `cg-deploy-powerdns` merged secrets + yaml in `*-pdns*.yml` will need to migrate to CredHub, terraform, or public manifests.
+1. `cg-deploy-prometheus` secrets accessed as varsfile `*-prometheus.yml` will need to migrate to CredHub, terraform, or public manifests.